bigchaindb/bigchaindb/docs/server/source/quickstart.md

 $ sudo chmod -R 700 /data/db
 ```

-D. Run MongoDB (do not close this terminal):
+D. Run MongoDB (but do not close this terminal):
 ```text
 $ sudo mongod --replSet=bigchain-rs
 ```